w3c/wai-coga/guide/clear/numeric-alternatives.md

 ## How It Helps

 Not all people can easily understand numbers and numerical concepts.
-In particular, people with dyscalculia have significant problems with numbers and mathematical concepts but otherwise have little difficulty with content.
+In particular, people with dyscalculia experience significant problems but otherwise have little difficulty with content.

-When data is presented only in numerical format it can be much harder for some to understand than when non-numeric values are provided (cold, warm, hot etc.).
+When data is presented only in numerical format it can be much harder for some to understand than when non-numeric values are provided eg "cold", "warm", "hot".

-Even relatively common mental calculations such decimal unit conversions can be very hard for some people and may infact distract everyone from understanding content.
+Even relatively common calculations such decimal unit conversions can be very hard for some people and may be a distraction for anyone.
 For example, the need to calculate that 0.9m is the same as 900mm should be avoided by always using tha same unit.

 ## More details

-???It should be noted that different users may find math easier to understand than long text.
+???
+It should be noted that different users may find math easier to understand than long text.

+Types of content that may need extra support include:

+- size
+- quantity
+- distance
+- time
+- date
+- temperature
+- positive/negative
+- calculation
+- sequencing
+- memory

-Provide reading support where some math skills are essential for the content.
+Provide reading support when math skills are essential for understanding the content.
 For example,

-- Prefer digital math that can be programmatically manipulated (not numbers in images)
+- Prefer digital math that can be programmatically manipulated ie not numbers in images
-- Break numerical content up and enable highlighting of sections
+- Break numerical content up enable highlighting of sections
 - Link sections of numbers to extra help
 - Enable replacing math sections with words or summaries for users who prefer this.

-Content that may need extra support include understanding what the representation of a number may mean as a concept of:

-    size
-    quantity
-    distance
-    time
-    date
-    temperature
-    positive/negative
-    calculation
-    sequencing
-    memory
-    cultural differences
-    alternative representation
+You may also need to take into account cultural differences as well.

 ## Examples

 ### Sufficient

-A weather chart uses non-numerical values suc has "Cold", "Mild" and "Hot" as well as numbers.
+A weather chart uses non-numerical values such as "Cold", "Mild" and "Hot" as well as specific numbers.

 ### Insufficient